donkirkby/live-py-plugin/docs/starting_pycharm.md

 file, and from the Run menu, choose Start Live Coding again.
 Now you can see the failing test on its own.

+Each time you add a new test, create a new run configuration to run it.
+It's even easier if you start by calling each new test `test()`, and then rename it once it passes.
+Then you can just leave the run configuration the same as you add each new test.

                                | ---------------- |
                                | SystemExit: True |
                                | ---------------- |